-The Pantheon dates back to 25 BC, but was rebuilt by the Emperor Hadrian about 125 AD, and is truly a place like no other, in Rome or anywhere: as About.com's Guide for Europe Travel puts it: "The Pantheon stands as the most complete Roman structure on earth, having survived 20 centuries of plunder, pillage and invasion."
+The Pantheon dates back to 25 BC but was rebuilt by the Emperor Hadrian about 125 AD and is truly a place like no other in Rome or anywhere: as one Tripsavvy Europe travel writer puts it: "The Pantheon stands as the most complete Roman structure on earth, having survived 20 centuries of plunder, pillage, and invasion."

-The piazza outside the Pantheon -- Piazza della Rotonda -- is a most enjoyable place.
+The piazza outside the Pantheon—Piazza della Rotonda—is a most enjoyable place.
 People rest on the steps and enjoy the beautiful view of the Pantheon plus some diverting people-watching.
-Cool fresh water is available from one of Rome's fountains-- refill your water bottle.
-An Italian-style MacDonald's is just steps away, with outdoor eating and sun umbrellas, and a terrific gelateria -- ice cream shop-- is right on the plaza.
-(Make sure you only eat the best quality ice cream when in Italy!) also.
+Cool fresh water is available from one of Rome's fountains—refill your water bottle.
+An Italian-style MacDonald's is just steps away with outdoor eating and sun umbrellas and a terrific gelateria is right on the plaza.

 The Trevi Fountain

 Here is another wonderful place to simply hang out with your kids in Rome.
-So popular is this fountain -- which was completed in 1762-- that a small amphitheatre of seats has been built so foot-weary visitors can take a rest enjoy the place.
+So popular is the Trevi fountain—which was completed in 1762—that a small amphitheatre of seats has been built so foot-weary visitors can take a rest enjoy the place.
 Ice cream places are conveniently nearby.

 Stroll Through Rome, Exploring the Piazzas

-Some of my family's best memories of Rome are of night-time walks from the Trevi Fountain to the Pantheon to the Piazza Navone or the Campo di Fiore...
-The streets are alive at night and full of families with strollers and kids of all ages, the temperature in summer is lovely, the sidewalk restaurants are bustling, the visitor's eyes are constantly delighted by beautiful statues and architecture at every turn...
+You can make great memories of Rome with night-time walks from the Trevi Fountain to the Pantheon to the Piazza Navone or the Campo di Fiore.
+The streets are alive at night and full of families with strollers and kids of all ages, the temperature in summer is lovely, the sidewalk restaurants are bustling, visitor's eyes are constantly delighted by beautiful statues and architecture at every turn...

-Campo di Fiore is a colorful market in daytime, and then becomes a busy place for evening strolls and refreshments -- great for people-watching.
+Campo di Fiore is a colorful market in the daytime and then becomes a busy place for evening strolls and refreshments—great for people-watching.
 Read more about the Campo de Fiore, Piazza Navone and other top tourist attractions in Rome.